Time-Dependent Scalar Fields in Modified Gravities in a Stationary Spacetime: Introduction

 The issue of the scalar-vacuum was first considered in 1970 in Ref. \cite{raey1}.
 The canonical scalar hair was ruled out for scalar fields with various kinds of potential \cite{PhysRevLett.28.452,PhysRevD.5.1239,PhysRevD.5.2403}.
-Recently, this proof was extended to non-canonical scalar fields \cite{Graham:2014mda} and Galileons \cite{Hui:2012qt}.
+Recently, this proof was extended to non-canonical scalar fields \cite{Graham:2014mda} and Galileons \cite{Hui:2012qt,PhysRevD.90.124063}.
 Besides, black holes in Brans-Dicke and scalar-tensor theories of gravity were studied in Refs. \cite{Hawking1972,PhysRevLett.108.081103}, which showed that the isolated stationary black holes in scalar-tensor theories of gravity are no different than in general relativity.
 In another word, non-minimally coupled scalar hair is also ruled out for stationary and conformally flat black holes.
 However, there is still the case that scalar hair does exists.
-Coexistence of black holes and a long-range scalar field in cosmology was presented in Ref.~\cite{Zloshchastiev:2004ny}.
+Coexistence of black holes and a long-range scalar field in cosmology was presented in Refs.~\cite{PhysRevLett.83.2699,Zloshchastiev:2004ny}.
 Other scalar hair cases can be found in Refs. \cite{Martinez:2006an,Sotiriou:2013qea,PhysRevD.90.124063,Feng:2013tza,Liu:2013gja}.
 These results are based on a same assumption: the scalar field is time-independent.
-In Ref. \cite{Zhang:2014sta}, the authors considered Einstein gravity minimally coupled to a dilaton scalar field and obtained an exact time-dependent spherically symmetric solution, which describes gravitational collapse to a static scalar-hairy black hole.
-As is known, scalar fields do not necessarily share the symmetries with the spacetime \cite{Smolic:2015txa}.
+In Ref. \cite{Zhang:2014sta}, the authors considered Einstein gravity minimally coupled to a dilaton scalar field and obtained an exact time-dependent spherically symmetric solution, which describes gravitational collapse to a static scalar-hairy black hole. { If the scalar field is time-dependent, we should be more careful when defining the scalar hair in order to distinguish with some trivial situations.
+If a time-dependent scalar field is compatible with a stationary black hole metric (the back action of the scalar field to the spacetime is taken into account), it is called time-dependent scalar hair.
+Hence an in-falling flux of scalar waves is not time-independent scalar hair outside of a black hole, because the metric is no longer stationary if the back action to the spacetime is taken into account.
+It is important that the metric should be stationary because the no-hair theorem is about stationary black holes and the end state of the collapse of a star is stationary.
+It was shown that the system of a charged scalar field coupled to an electromagnetic field settles down to a stationary black hole with oscillating scalar hair \cite{Nicolas2015}.} It has been shown that scalar fields do not necessarily share the symmetries with the spacetime \cite{Smolic:2015txa}.
 In Ref. \cite{Graham:2014ina} it was shown that the stationary spacetime does not ensure that the scalar field is time-independent and time-dependent real non-canonical scalar hair was ruled out in Einstein gravity.
 While for the complex scalar field these arguments do not apply.
 Indeed Kerr black holes were found to be having time-dependent massive complex scalar hair \cite{Herdeiro:2014goa,Herdeiro:2015gia}.

 In this paper, we would like to generalize the work of Ref.~\cite{Graham:2014ina} to some modified gravities.
 Since the proof only needs a small subset of the Einstein equations \cite{Graham:2014ina}, this generalization is turned out to be possible for some cases.
 Among numerous modified gravities, $f(R)$ gravity, which is motivated by high-energy physics, cosmology and astrophysics, has received increased attention.
 It is interesting to consider the generalization of Ref. \cite{Graham:2014ina} to $f(R)$ gravity.
 For metric $f(R)$ gravity the scalar curvature $R$ in the action is constructed from the metric only.
 And for Palatini $f(R)$ gravity the scalar curvature $R=g^{\mu\nu}R_{\mu\nu}$ where the Ricci curvature $R_{\mu\nu}$ is constructed from the independent connection.
 Besides, since the time-independent non-minimally coupled scalar hair is ruled out \cite{Hawking1972,PhysRevLett.108.081103}, we also investigate the case that the scalar field is time-dependent and we will find nontrivial results.